 Table 8 details the Datapath services and the Datapath roles that can invoke them.
-For completeness, the table indicates which services can be invoked when the Datapath has assumed No Role (N-R).
+For completeness, the table indicates which services can be invoked when the Datapath is not assuming a role, i.e. No Role (N-R).

 Table 8 Datapath Services